cm226/mealie-auto-tagger/README.md

 * Docker
 * A running instance of Mealie (v2)
 * Mealie instance should have a set of labels configured. _You can manage labels by going to profile -> manage data -> (change orange dropdown to Labels)_
+* A valid mealie API token _You can create one in mealie by going to profile -> API Tokens_

 ### Run with Docker